 Foreclosures in Kansas are judicial, which means the foreclosing party (the “bank”) initiates a lawsuit in court to start the process.
 Here’s what to generally expect if you default on your mortgage payments in Kansas.

 The bank officially starts the foreclosure by filing a complaint in court.
-If you’re personally served the complaint, you get 21 days to respond; but if the bank publishes notice in a newspaper to serve you, you generally have 41 days to respond.
+If you’re personally served the complaint, you get 21 days to respond by filing an answer; but if the bank publishes notice in a newspaper to serve you, you generally get 41 days to respond.
 (Kan.
 Stat.
 Ann. § 60-212).

 If you don’t file an answer, the court will likely enter a default judgment against you.
-But if you file an answer, this can potentially add a few months or few years to the foreclosure, depending on the strength of your claims.
+But filing an answer could potentially add a few months or even longer to the foreclosure, depending on the strength of your claims.
 (To get general information about filing an answer to the complaint, read Should You File an Answer to a Foreclosure Lawsuit?
 To get detailed information about your particular situation, including whether you have any defenses to the foreclosure and how to file an answer, talk to a local lawyer.)

-If you don’t respond to the suit—or if the court decides in favor of the bank after you answer the lawsuit—the court will issue a foreclosure judgment.
+If the court grants a default judgment or summary judgment for the bank—or you lose at trial—the judge will order the home sold at a foreclosure sale.
 The bank then publishes a notice of sale about the foreclosure sale at least three times, with the last publication occurring between seven and 14 days before the sale date.
 (Kan.
 Stat.
 Ann. § 60-2410).